-Find

-Find what: Find Next Find Previous Close

-Memory window.
-This screen shot reflects the

-Find what

-Specify the text to search for.
-Use the da op-down list to use old search strings.

-When you search in the Memory window, the value you search for must be a multiple of the display unit size.
-For example, when using the 2 units size in the Memory window, the search value must be a multiple of two bytes.

-Match case

-Searches only for occurrences that exactly match the case of the specified text.
-Otherwise, specifying int will also find INT and Int.
-This option is only available when you perform the search in an editor window.

-Match whole wo ord

-Searches for the specified text only if it occurs as a separate word.
-Otherwise, specifying int will also find print, sprintf etc. This option is only available when you perform the search in an editor window.

-Search as hex

-Searches for the specified hexadecimal perform the search in the Memory wind value.
-This option is only available when you low.
+Find Find what: V Match case Match whole word Only in selection Find Next Find Previous Close 6 x might be different if you search in an editor e Memory window.
+This screen shot reflects the or window.
+Find what Specify the text to search for.
+Use the drop-down list to use old search strings.
+5 low, the value you search for must be a multiple when using the 2 units size in the Memory ultiple of two bytes.
+Match case ctly match the case of the specified text. ad INT and Int.
+This option is only available tor window.
+Match whole wo ord occurs as a separate word.
+Otherwise, specifying .
+This option is only available when you perform Search as hex Searches for the specified hexadecima perform the search in the Memory with l value.
+This option is only available when you adow.